How-To Government

 Sometimes, the people who will benefit from a new project most may never understand the benefits until the benefits become real to them.

-Several times now, I've recognized that it would take more time and effort to justify a project than simply deploying a proof of concept that people can try out for real.
+Several times now, I've recognized that it would take more time and effort to justify a project than simply deploying it.
 As a professional some of your work hours are appropriately assigned to developing your own ideas that you judge to be useful to your team.
 Take time to do what you think is best.
 Use the results to justify the project later.
+This works best with free and open source software (FOSS) and if you have the skills to deploy all by yourself.

 Bizarro World Training